mzulqarnain1/mzulqarnain1/README.md

 ### Hi there, I'm M. Zulqarnain 👋

-- 🔭 I’m currently working as a Flask/FastAPI/React Developer
+- 🔭 I’m currently working as a Flask / FastAPI / ReactJS Developer
 - 🌱 I’m currently learning Typescript.
 - 💬 Ask me about Python, AWS or any tech related stuff.
 - 📫 How to reach me: [Linkedin - @mzulqarnain1](https://www.linkedin.com/in/mzulqarnain1/)
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: I am a big fan of Astronomy.

 ### Here are some stats about my Github Contributions